harveywcollins/miscada-dissertation/README.md

 # miscada-dissertation

+**Project Title:**
-Python Frameworks and C++ Libraries for Performant AI / ML on AMD Zen CPUs -- Decision Forests
+**Python Frameworks and C++ Libraries for Performant AI / ML on AMD Zen CPUs -- Decision Forests

+## Overview

+This repository contains the current research and development work for my MSc dissertation at Durham University.